 Bylaws of the ARMA-NCR (Ottawa) Chapter of ARMA International

-ARTICLE I – NAME
+ARTICLE I – NAME AND INTERPRETATION

-ARMA National Capital Region (NCR) Chapter (Ottawa)
+i.
+“Board” refers to the Board of Directors of the ARMA National Capital Region (NCR) Chapter (Ottawa) Chapter;

 ARTICLE II – OBJECTIVES

-C. Support the enhancement of professionalism among the membership; and
+3. Support the enhancement of professionalism among the membership; and

-D. Promote co-operative endeavours with related professional groups.
+4. Promote co-operative endeavours with related professional groups.

 ARTICLE III – Members

 Section 1.
-Classes of members.
+Classes of Members